hykilpikonna/AquaDX/docs/frequently_asked_questions.md

 No. This is due to hardened security measures which SEGA made.

 ### Will you add [your wanted game name] support?
 It'll be case by case basis.
-Open a issue if you want to suggest something.
+Open an issue if you want to suggest something.

 ### Will you add support for intl version?
 I won't work on it myself, but merge request is welcome.